-In other governmental funds, Assigned fund balance represents a positive ending spendable fund balance once all restrictions and commitments are considered.
+In other governmental funds, assigned fund balance represents a positive ending spendable fund balance once all restrictions and commitments are considered.
 These resources are only available for expenditure in that fund and may not be used in any other fund without formal action by the District's board of directors and as allowed by statute.

-The Superintendent or Business Manager are the only persons who have the authority to create Assignments of fund balance.
+The Superintendent and Director of Business and Finance are the only persons who have the authority to create Assignments of fund balance.